OLIMEX/SIMON-85/README.md

 The board is an implementaion of the popular simon game which tests and trains your short-term memory.
 There are four LEDs, four buttons and a buzzer.
 The LEDs blink in random pattern which you should repeat with the buttons.
 Each successful guess makes the buzzer produce a sound.
 Each successful guess increments the amount of blinks, thus the difficulty.

-The only hardware requirement for normal use of the board is:
+The only hardware requirement for the typical use of the board is:

-- USB type A to USB mini cable – to connect to a personal computer; used for powering the board and uploading new programs via Digisparks' Arduino
+- USB type A to USB mini cable – to connect to a personal computer; it is used for powering the board and uploading new programs via Arduino

 The board can be programmed with Digispark's Arduino distributions.
 Link to the download page of Digispark's Arduino distributions, suitable for Windows, Linux and MacOS: http://digistump.com/wiki/digispark/tutorials/connecting